jaredly/type-systems-js-dev/rev/index.md

 > If you're making a ton of things optional, you're probably trying to
 > represent a state machine poorly.

 ---

+## A Types First Approach

+If you have any complex data objects, write out the types before you dive into coding.

+Note: Once you get comfortable with the types that flow gives yu

+I've found that there are some types of problems where thinking about the types first -- specifically the types of the data -- is much better than diving into the code and adding types later.

+We looked at state machines just now.
+But also in cases where you're passing messages back and forth, or you're making API calls, or you're displaying complex data.

+Now there are definitely situations where "move fast & type later" is perfectly valid.

+---

+## Conclusion

+- JavaScript doesn't give us enough type errors
+- Flow can help!
+- Working with types will help you think better

+---